Affiq/Worly/README.md

 User adminUser = new User("name","surname","email@gmail.com","password","postcode", UserRole.ADMIN); // Do not change the last enum parameter
 ```

+<p> Administrators are redirected to a page where they are able to create quiz templates, questions and answers for new quizzes before releasing them to the public.
+Regular users on the other hand can attempt quizzes, see their results and estimated carbon footprint and see past quiz attempts. </p>

 <h2> Controller Sidenote </h2>
 <p> Typically, a Front-End server such as react will handle the page rendering and display, which will send HTTP requests (usually Axiom for React JS) to the Back-End server (Spring Boot).
 However, due to time constraints, the user will directly interact with the backend which is then responsible for both display and business logic.
 SpringBoot utilises a technology called Thymeleaf and will render the HTML pages we have configured in the Resources folder as a result. </p>